DTM-Tools/exome_v1.0/documentation/softwareDescription.md

         file1_name = '%s/%s_Annovar.variant_function'%(input_dir, base_name)
         return (file1_name, file2_name)

+* **Important Note**: DTM-Tools has been tested with reference genomes that label chromosomes as  '1','2','3', etc and the use of this nomenclature with DTM-Tools is strongly encouraged.
+If your reference genome lables chromosomes as 'chr1','chr2','chr3', the DTM-Tools source code will need to be modified; add 'chr' to range\_arg in the execute\_freebayes\_mp method and the determine\_mapq method of _dtmtool/vcf\_rylan\_stage.py_: ```range_arg = 'chr%s:%s-%s'%(chromo, one_range[1], one_range[2])```.
+Features allowing for different chromosomal nomenclature are currently being tested for future DTM-Tools releases.

 ## DTM-Tools Database

 The DTM-Tools command line also expects the genomic rules and interpretation databases stored in the directory path specified by the ‘**-r**’ command line option.